-The Department requires that the Appropriate Assessment addresses the issue of invasive alien plant and animal species and include detailed methods to ensure accidental introduction or spreading does not occur.
+Consultee Phase / Date of Consultation Issues Raised Relevant Section of the AA Screening where this is addressed Detailed bird surveys should be undertaken at all times of the year to establish areas of the Proposed Scheme used by birds should be included in the AA.
+Section 2.5 Baseline Surveys, Section 3.6 Overview of Receiving Environment Section 3.7 Assessment of Effects on European sites Also addressed in NIS The Department requires that the Appropriate Assessment addresses the issue of invasive alien plant and animal species and include detailed methods to ensure accidental introduction or spreading does not occur.
 The Department recommended that an Invasive Species Action Plan should form part of the planning application.
-Addressed in NIS Department recommended that the Cumulative impacts of the Proposed Scheme be considered, to include interaction between different and / or approved plans and projects in the same area as the Proposed Scheme.
-Addressed in NIS The Department recommended that the Proposed Scheme be subject to Appropriate Assessment in respect of potential to impact Natura 2000 sites either alone or in combination with other plans or projects, and must contain complete (contain no lacunae), precise and definitive findings and conclusions capable of removing all reasonable scientific doubt as to the effects of the works proposed on the protected site concerned.
-Addressed in NIS To assess mitigations, the following tasks must be completed: • List each of the measures to be introduced (e.g., noise bunds, tree planting).
+Section 3.6.3, Section 3.7.4.
+A non-native Invasive Species Management Plan has been prepared in respect of the Proposed Scheme as an appendix to the CEMP.
+It is not considered during the AA Screening Also addressed in NIS Department recommended that the Cumulative impacts of the Proposed Scheme be considered, to include interaction between different and / or approved plans and projects in the same area as the Proposed Scheme.
+Section 3.8 In- Combination Effects Also addressed in NIS The Department recommended that the Proposed Scheme be subject to Appropriate Assessment in respect of potential to impact Natura 2000 sites either alone or in combination with other plans or projects, and must contain complete (contain no lacunae), precise and definitive findings and conclusions capable of removing all reasonable scientific doubt as to the effects of the works proposed on the protected site concerned.
+To assess mitigations, the following tasks must be completed: The Proposed Scheme has been subject to Screening for AA and the production of a Natura Impact statement, which accompanies the planning submission.
+List each of the measures to be introduced (e.g., noise bunds, tree planting).
 Explain how the measures will avoid the adverse impacts on the site.
 Explain how the measures will reduce the adverse impacts on the site.
+Section 3.7 Potential Impacts, Zone of Influence and Identifying European sites at Risk of Effects

-There is a sub-cities described with a site of the Then, for each of the listed mitigation measures: Provide evidence of how they will be secured and implemented and by whom.
+Consultee Phase / Date of Consultation Issues Raised Relevant Section of the AA Screening where this is addressed Then, for each of the listed mitigation measures: Provide evidence of how they will be secured and implemented and by whom.
 Provide evidence of the degree of confidence in their likely success.
 Provide a timescale, relative to the project or plan, when they will be implemented.
-Where residual impacts remain, further mitigation measures may be required: • Evidence should be provided of how mitigation measures will be monitored.
+Where residual impacts remain, further mitigation measures may be required: Evidence should be provided of how mitigation measures will be monitored.
 Monitoring should take place immediately down-stream of the Proposed Scheme.
 The applicant should not use any proposed post construction monitoring as mitigation to supplement inadequate information in the assessment.
-Inland Fisheries Ireland (IFI) 3 November 2020 The topics addressed in the IFI letter received on 3 November 2020 did not specifically mention Appropriate Assessment.
-Topics included: Water bodies that will be crossed by the Proposed Scheme; Addressed in NIS Fisheries importance of water bodies that will be crossed by the Proposed Scheme; Scheme design in regard to structures at water crossings; Baseline data;

-• Impact Assessment; and • Mitigation measures.
+Section 3.7 Assessment of Potential Effects Also addressed in NIS Inland Fisheries Ireland (IFI) 3 November 2020 The topics addressed in the IFI letter received on 3 November 2020 did not specifically mention Appropriate Assessment.
+Topics included: • Water bodies that will be crossed by the Proposed Scheme; • Fisheries importance of water bodies that will be crossed by the Proposed Scheme; • Scheme design in regard to structures at water crossings; • Baseline data; • Impact Assessment; and • Mitigation measures.
+The Proposed Scheme design has been cognisant of the IFI requirements, which are detailed in section 3.1 Also addressed in NIS